erbarratt/savtocsv/README.md

 <h3>Version</h3>

-The version option is exclusive - the version output will only run if -v is the sole optiion passed.
+The version option is exclusive - the version output will only run if -v is the sole option passed.

 <pre>./savtocsv -v</pre>